Tornado outbreak sequence of April 4–7, 2022: April 4–5

 For the third time in a three-week period, environmental conditions across the Southeastern United States became favorable for a widespread severe weather and tornado outbreak during the early days of April.
 For days, forecasters at the Storm Prediction Center advertised the eastward progression of a broad upper-level trough into the South Plains region.
 As this occurred, they forecasted the development of an area of low pressure in northwestern Texas along a stalled front.
 To the south of this northward-propagating boundary, surface temperatures rose to around 80 F while rapidly-cooling air aloft led to the development of 1,500–2,000 J/kg mid-level convective available potential energy (CAPE).
 With modest advection of warm air and an eroding capping inversion, widespread convective development overspread northwestern Texas and southwestern Oklahoma, with a primary risk of very large hail and damaging wind gusts.
 Farther southeast in the vicinity of the Dallas–Fort Worth metroplex, forecasters warned of the potential for a higher tornadic threat given an approaching shortwave trough, better northward transport of moisture, and a strengthening of low-level wind fields.
 A long-lived embedded supercell developed south of the metroplex, producing multiple tornadoes.
 One of tornadoes reached EF2 intensity near Egan, causing severe damage and injuring one person.
-Otherwise, widespread convective activity congealed into a southeast-moving mesoscale convective system across eastern Texas and Louisiana through the overnight hours, where the SPC had placed an level 3 Enhanced risk for the threat of damaging winds.
+Otherwise, widespread convective activity congealed into a southeast-moving mesoscale convective system across eastern Texas and Louisiana through the overnight hours, where the SPC had placed a level 3 Enhanced risk for the threat of damaging winds.
 Dozens of severe wind gusts were recorded.